Vortigern

 common practise among the British, to give their son in

 fosterage to raise as their own.
-As becoming the
+As becoming the foster-father

-foster-father is an honoured position, and Germanus
+is an honoured position, and Germanus accepts, this is

-accepts, this is actually a sign of good relations
+actually a sign of good relations between the two men.

-between the two men.
-The whole story reeks of political
+The whole story reeks of political slander.

 [26] There is no mention of a number in the